marsch/Architecture/Connectors/componentJSONschema.md

             },
             "type": {
               "type": "string",
-              "enum": ["polling", "pushing"],
+              "enum": ["polling", "webhook"],
-              "description": "Defines if the trigger is a polling or pushing trigger", "default": "polling",
+              "description": "Defines if the trigger is a polling or webhook trigger", "default": "polling",
               "examples": [
                 "polling"